 Our in-country coordinator/representative will pick you up from the airport and take you to the accommodation.
 Our in-country coordinator would give you an orientation about the program, placement, accommodation, facilities around the accommodation and placement, local customs, safety etc. Once you get familiar with the accommodation and surrounding area, you can relax for a while.

-All travelers , traveling to Uganda need to have a valid visa can obtain visa by applying at Ugandan Embassy/High Commission located in their country of residence.
-Citizens of some countries can also get the visa on arrival.
+All participants traveling to Uganda can obtain Visa by applying at Ugandan Embassy/High Commission located in their country of residence.
+Citizens of some countries can also get the Visa on arrival.
 Please consult the Ugandan Embassy / High Commission for more detailed information.
 Participants can also apply for E-Visa to Uganda.
-To apply for E-Visa, click here
+To apply for E-Visa, click here.

 Uganda is one of the developing countries in East Africa.
 People in Uganda are very warm and hospitable.
 In general, Uganda is a safe destination.

 You will be given safety precautions and instructions by the local coordinator team during the orientation as well as in your Pre-departure handbook after you become an enrolled participant.
 However one needs to consider local customs and follow local practices.

 All participants are recommended to consult their physician or travel doctor before traveling to Uganda.
 To view the general list of vaccinations recommended for your travel to Uganda, click here.

 Yes, for all participants, it is mandatory to have a valid travel medical insurance for their trip.
 Volunteers have the option to purchase Travel and Medical Insurance at a nominal extra cost from Volunteering Solutions.
 To provide the best option to our participants, we offer comprehensive insurance coverage in collaboration with a leading insurance provider.

 If you already have a valid Travel and Medical insurance, you can email us a copy of the same.
 It is also advised to bring along the Insurance documents during your trip.